AsianHam/geoCon/README.md

 # geoCon
 Takes an output file from GeoClaw and creates a tiff file using QGIS libraries.

-The extension, when prompted, must be a 2 digit number, e.g. 09.
+The extension, when prompted, must be an integer, e.g. 9 or 15.